ia74/ihwbar/README.md

 ## Keybinds

 You must be focused on the bar!
+You'll know when the ActiveWindow widget (provided you have set one up by changing the type from Text to ActiveWindow) says "Ready for keybind input"

 - `ESC`: Close IHWBar
 - `F1`: Open Config Editor